 The Final Battle.

 Days before ‘Freedom Day’ (that’s what Mum and I call it), the household had suffered a dramatic shift in dynamics.
 My father was celebrating his birthday weekend.
 As time goes on, the events become more clouded but I remember putting him in a bad mood before 9am.
 Mum had discovered lice in my sisters hair that morning and Dad had complained about some red lumps on his chest.
 As he was a hairy man, I put two and two together, suggesting that Dad might have nits in his chest hair (it made sense to me).
 I think any normal family would have thought this was a pretty hilarious statement but not Dad.
 He shouted something at me and I retreated back to my room, my sanctuary.
 That day we went to Dundee (we were living in Scotland at the time) and Mum found a five pound note in the floor.
 I don’t think Dad had noticed and internally I was begging her to keep it secret.
 Sadly, fully aware of the consequences, she handed it over to him.
 Something happened while we were in Dundee and I can’t remember what it was but when we got home, he told me and mum to get out of the car and my sister to get into the passenger seat.
 They drove off and we stayed in the house alone.
-They returned later on, having been to KFC (we never went to take always so when my sister strolled into my room with her fast food cup, I knew it was to boast).
+They returned later on, having been to KFC (we never went to takeaways so when my sister strolled into my room with her fast food cup, I knew it was to boast).
 That night Mum and I stayed in our room as Dad and my sister ate cake and enjoyed the night as father and daughter.

 The next day we did chores while Mum made her traditional Sunday roast.
 A tension was growing ever clearer between Mum and Dad and once the meal was served, she disappeared upstairs.
 The three of us sat, ready to eat and Dad declared that my sister could start eating.
-I assumed that meant I could to but as I raised my fork, I was ordered to wait until mum returned.
+I assumed that meant I could too but as I raised my fork, I was ordered to wait until mum returned.
 We waited for sometime but when it became clear Mum wouldn’t be joining us, Dad gave in and allowed me to eat.
 A meal I genuinely enjoy, I cleared my plate.
-It was the rule that my sister and I wash and dry the plates after a meal and a roast created quite the pile of washing up.
+It was the rule that my sister and I washed and dried the plates after a meal and a roast dinner created quite the pile of washing up.
 This Sunday, my sister was dismissed.
 Dad followed me into the kitchen shouting at me to clean the dishes.
 When I tried to protest, he grabbed my hair and told me to kneel.
 He wanted me to beg for his forgiveness for ruining his birthday.
 I didn’t beg.
 I sobbed but I didn’t beg.
 I remember being defiant.
 I knew this wasn’t right and I was already broken.
 He let go of me, slapped me and walked away, leaving the house with my sister in toe.
 I cleaned every single plate, pot and tray that was there, making sure everything was spotless before carefully drying them and putting them back in they designated spots.
 I then went to find Mum.

 Sitting at the base of her bed, emotionless and absent, I sat next to her, cuddling into her arm.
 She expressed equal feelings of hatred toward the household beast.
 I explained what had happened downstairs and that we were alone and suggested we should go for a walk.
 We talked and talked about how we needed to escape, how this was abuse but no real plan was made.
 We were so isolated with no family or friends to help us out.
 It was hopeless.
 That night mirrored the one before and I hid in my bedroom, away from the hostility.